huangsam/ultimate-python/README.md

 [Celery](https://github.com/celery/celery) and
 [Full Stack Python](https://github.com/mattmakai/fullstackpython.com).
-I look forward to seeing more people learn Python and pursue their passions through it.
+I look forward to seeing more people learn Python and pursue their passions through it. :mortar_board:

-## Goals :trophy:
+## Goals

 Here are the primary goals of creating this guide:

-**Serve as a resource** for Python newcomers who prefer to learn hands-on.
+:trophy: **Serve as a resource** for Python newcomers who prefer to learn hands-on.
 This repository has a collection of standalone modules which can be run in an IDE like [PyCharm](https://www.jetbrains.com/pycharm/) and in the browser like [Repl.it](https://repl.it/languages/python3).
 Even a plain old terminal will work with the examples.
 Most lines have carefully crafted comments which guide a reader through what the programs are doing step-by-step.

-**Serve as a pure guide** for those who want to revisit core Python concepts.
+:trophy: **Serve as a pure guide** for those who want to revisit core Python concepts.
 Only builtin libraries are leveraged so that these concepts can be conveyed without the overhead of domain-specific concepts.
 As such, popular open-source libraries and frameworks (i.e. `sqlalchemy`, `requests`, `pandas`) are not installed.